 Techniques like SCROG (Screen Of Green), that create a spread out plant and a flat canopy, will maximize the number of colas.
-You should also combine this with lollipopping, to make sure your plants use all of their resources for viable bud production, and don’t waste any energy on feeding areas that don’t get adequate light anyway.
+You should also combine this with lollipopping, to make sure your strains use all of their resources for viable bud production, and don’t waste any energy on feeding areas that don’t get adequate light anyway.

 Yield From A Single Cannabis Plant: Final Thoughts

 For that reason, it is much better to use the power of your lighting, or the size of your grow area, to estimate yield.
-Then you can fill that are with one large plant, several smaller ones, or many tiny ones.
+Then you can fill that area with one large marijuana plant, several smaller ones, or many tiny ones.
 Each option has its advantages.
 This article covers that and helps you figure out how many plants to grow in a given space.